api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 The deposited ETH serves as [Collateral](/reference/oev-network/searchers/collateral-protocol-fee.md) which is needed to be able to win in the auction.
-The amount of Collateral needed is a percentage of the bid amount that the searcher is willing to pay for the oracle update.
+The amount of Collateral needed is a percentage of the bid amount.

 3. <b>Identify profitable oracle update</b>